ryan-a-davis365/RDFitness/README.md

 ## **Individual Page Content features**
 ### **Home Page Content:**
-* This page starts off by giving a brief description of how the gym started and the stuff we provide.
+* This page starts off by giving a brief description to the user of how the gym started and the stuff we provide.
 Then its a brief description on the equipment we have accessible to anyone in the gym.
-* Then it leads into descriptive explanations on what our personal trainers provide to all their clients.
+* Then it leads into descriptive explanations on what our personal trainers provide to all the users.
 * Last but not least we have a table to show all of our weekly classes that we run.